 Blogs are the primary way to organize travels on Jauntlet.
-A blog is usually created for a trip or journey consisting of multiple destinations.
-If you're only going to one destination like a package resort, Jauntlet is probably not for you.
+A blog is usually created for a journey consisting of multiple destinations.
+If you're only going to one destination such as a package resort, Jauntlet is probably not for you.

 A destination is a single location on a journey.
-It is usually a city but includes other types of places like islands and parks.
+It is usually a city but includes other types of places like national parks.

 Adding a Destination

 From the blog page, click "Add Destination".
 You first select the city by typing the beginning of the name and selecting it from the list.
 Next, enter the date and other information about it.

 You can plan your journey in advance to share it and then go back and update each destination as you travel.

 Editing Blogs and Destinations

 Form the blog list, you can click edit to change the information about a blog.
 From the list of destinations, you can click edit to change the information about a destination.
 The pages are the same as when creating a new journey or blog.